Daniel Mananta: Acting and singing

-In 2007, Daniel landed the lead role in I Love you Boss, an FTV produced by MNC pictures.
+In 2007, Daniel Mananta landed the lead role in I Love you Boss, an FTV produced by MNC pictures.
 He also starred in a soap opera produced by Sinemart, titled Antara Cinta dan Dusta (Between Love and Lies).

-Daniel scored an opportunity to grace the big screen as Jimmie in the thriller Rumah Dara (Macabre) in 2009 alongside Shareefa Danish, Julie Estelle, Arifin Putra, Sigi Wimala and others.
+Daniel Mananta scored an opportunity to grace the big screen as Jimmie in the thriller Rumah Dara (Macabre) in 2009 alongside Shareefa Danish, Julie Estelle, Arifin Putra, Sigi Wimala and others.
 Macabre, which was directed by The Mo Brothers, was also released in international film markets.

-In 2011, Daniel recorded a song with the band Potenzio, titled Twitter Dunia (World Twitter).
-In the song, Daniel raps.
-He admits to being a little less confident about singing but enjoys rapping, as it is similar to presenting but with faster articulation of words.
+In 2011, Daniel Mananta recorded a song with the band Potenzio, titled Twitter Dunia (World Twitter).
+In the song, Daniel Mananta raps.
+He admitted to being a little less confident about singing but enjoys rapping, as it is similar to presenting but with faster articulation of words.

 Presenter

-Daniel hosted the third season of Indonesian Idol in 2006.
+Daniel Mananta hosted the third season of Indonesian Idol in 2006.
 The first time he hosted the popular competition, he appeared alongside Ata.
 His work as an MTV VJ continued as per usual.

 Daniel and Ata returned as the hosts of Indonesian Idol the following year.
-In 2008, Daniel was paired with Dewi Sandra, an Indonesian singer, to host the fifth season of Indonesian Idol.
+In 2008, Daniel Mananta was paired with Dewi Sandra, an Indonesian singer, to host the fifth season of Indonesian Idol.
 In the sixth and seventh seasons of Indonesian Idol (2010 and 2012 respectively), Daniel was entrusted to lead the show independently.

 The seasoned presenter also hosted Asian Idol in 2007, which was screened in six countries; India, Indonesia, Malaysia, the Philippines, Singapore and Vietnam.
-He also hosted the show Anugerah Planet Muzik 2011, shown in Indonesia, Malaysia and Singapore. in 2016, he hosted the second season of The Voice Indonesia.
+He also hosted the show Anugerah Planet Muzik 2011, shown in Indonesia, Malaysia and Singapore.
+In 2016, he hosted the second season of The Voice Indonesia.